AdobeDocs/analytics-platform.en/help/guided-analysis/faq.md

 +++**Does my organization have access to guided analysis?**

 Guided analysis views are included in all Customer Journey Analytics packages.
-Learn more about the [views your CJA package unlocks](overview.md#provisioning).
+See the [provisioning](overview.md#provisioning) section on the overview page to learn more about the views that your CJA package unlocks.

 +++